LunaSare/spring2023/README.txt

 General Information
 1. Title of the project: Data science Research in Biology Course Spring 2023
-2. Name/institution/address of the author or person repsosinle for the project: Luna Luisa Sanchez Reyes
+2. Name/institution/address of the author or person responsible for the project: Luna Luisa Sanchez Reyes
 3. Date the project started
 4. Keywords: Data science, R
 5. Programing languages: R